gundermanc/tools/README.md

 - In Powershell: `tools.ps1`
 - In Developer Command Prompt: `tools.cmd`.

+#### Documentation
+- Run 'toolhelp' to list supported commands.
+- Run 'Get-Help [alias]' for information on each alias.

 #### 'Building'
 - Clone the repository recursively
 - Update submodules